serverhorror/serverhorror.github.com/_posts/2008-12-29-mysql-kiss-goodbye-to-your-data.markdown

 3 rows in set (0.00 sec)

 mysql>
-[/sourcecode]
+{% endhighlight %}

 **Step Three**: Kiss goodbye to your data

 To be fair: There is a solution to this, but personally I think that should be the default, or at least there should be the a warning or error when such a statement is altering your data.

-[sourcecode language="text"]
+{% highlight %}
 mysql> set sql_mode='NO_AUTO_VALUE_ON_ZERO';
 Query OK, 0 rows affected (0.00 sec)